RCRF/bloom_dewey/README.md

 * [x] You fully control your data.
 * [x] Lowers business continuity risk profile.
 * [x] Air-gapable (no internet connection required, some _a small number of js libs would need to be served locally_)
-* [x] Runs on a laptop, desktop box, terrestial cluster, cloud.
-(MacOS, Ubuntu & Centos)
+* [x] Runs on a diversity of hardware: laptop, desktop box, terrestial cluster, cloud instances.
+* [x] Suported OSes: MacOS, Ubuntu & Centos.
 * [x] Tech stack comprised of well adopted technologies so dev/maintainence work can be done by a wide range of folks.
 * [x] Backup and recovery covered by well adopted postgres management practices.
 * [x] Conceptually Rigorous Implementation (models strive to be as atomic as possible)